 Evaluate TDM strategies to optimize transportation options within the context of Complete Streets.
-Use TDM strategies to gain efficiencies in the transportation system.
+Use TDM strategies to gain efficiencies in the transportation system to reduce demand for auto travel.

-- Implement the City's and County's Commute Trip Reduction Plan and explore expansion of reduction plans such as the Growth and Transportation Efficiency Centers (GTEC) plan. - Partner with the Spokane Regional Health District (SRHD) to continue (and explore expansion of) programs such as the Walk.Bike.Bus program and pursue funding for additional programs on which to collaborate. - Develop partnerships to provide commercial districts with maps identifying multi-modal travel options (transit lines, bike routes, etc). - Partner with public (SRTC) and private sector partners to collect and monitor travel pattern data, assess TDM effectiveness and track changes in commute patterns. - Coordinate closely with major employers and Spokane County Commute Trip Reduction Program to identify and implement effective TDM measures including incentives for non-SOV commute trips. - Incorporate TDM strategies and context sensitive solutions in development projects that impact the City's right-of-way.
-Design-based TDM measures may include: - o Ensuring designs reflect the adopted pedestrian and bicycle plans - Ensuring adequate pedestrian, bicycle and transit facilities are addressed in any current codes as well as any anticipated requirements above and beyond the master plan - Providing bikeshare/carshare facilities on site for use by the public
+- a.
+Implement the city's and county's Commute Trip Reduction Plan and explore expansion of reduction plans such as the Growth and Transportation Efficiency Centers (GTEC) plan. - b.
+Partner with the Spokane Regional Health District (SRHD) to continue (and explore expansion of) programs such as the Walk.Bike.Bus program and pursue funding for additional programs on which to collaborate. - c.
+Develop partnerships to provide commercial districts with maps identifying multi-modal travel options (transit lines, bike routes, etc.). - d.
+Partner with public (SRTC) and private sector partners to collect and monitor travel pattern data, assess TDM effectiveness and track changes in commute patterns. - Coordinate closely with major employers and Spokane County Commute Trip Reduction Program to identify and implement effective TDM measures including incentives for non-SOV commute trips. - f.
+Incorporate TDM strategies and context sensitive solutions in development projects that impact the city's right-of-way.
+Design-based TDM measures may include: - i. ensuring designs reflect the adopted pedestrian and bicycle plans; - ii. ensuring adequate pedestrian, bicycle and transit facilities are addressed in any current codes as well as any anticipated requirements above and beyond the master plan; - iii. providing bikeshare/carshare facilities on site for use by the public; - iv. orienting development to the street and allowing for a clear path from the front door to pedestrian and transit facilities;

-- Orienting development to the street and allowing for a clear path from the front door to pedestrian and transit facilities - Managing parking in a way that reflects the surrounding land uses and available transit services - Participation in neighborhood programs/promotions - Develop partnerships to provide innovative access to information - Encourage developers who are seeking LEED certification to pursue all points available related to alternative transportation credits. - Encourage the expansion of carshare programs in high-density residential areas. - Encourage the development and expansion of a bikeshare system. - Encourage transportation alternatives through events such as Walk to School Day, or Bike to Work Day.
+- v. managing parking in a way that reflects the surrounding land uses and available transit services; - vi. participation in neighborhood programs/promotions; and - vii. develop partnerships to provide innovative access to information. - g.
+Encourage developers who are seeking LEED certification to pursue all points available related to alternative transportation credits. - h.
+Encourage the expansion of carshare programs in high-density residential areas. - i.
+Encourage the development and expansion of a bikeshare system. - j.
+Encourage transportation alternatives through events such as Walk to School Day, or Bike to Work Day.